Skip to content

 • For Paper Applications: Your visa processing officer will contact you if examinations are needed and provide a referral letter with your HAP ID.

-You will need your HAP ID to book an appointment, so it is important you have it.
+HAP (Health Case) ID: You will need your HAP ID to book an appointment, so it is important you have it.
+Prior to your appointment, please send us your HAPID by filling the Visa Medicals – Pre Appointment Checklist or send an email to hapid@yourexcellenthealth.org.

 Please note, if you recently had Health Examinations in the last 12 months, you may not need to repeat all tests.
 Your referral letter will specify required examinations.